jawadbayg/MRI_brain_tumor_detection_Transfer_learning_model/README.md

-Brain Tumor Detection CNN Model
+Brain Tumor Detection Transfer Learning Model

 This model was trained using a Convolutional Neural Network (CNN) to classify brain MRI images as either having a tumor or not.
 It uses Keras with TensorFlow backend and was trained on the publicly available Brain Tumor MRI Dataset from Kaggle.
 Dataset